top of page

 When we can achieve and maintain a healthy balance it is another contributing factor to our supportive environment that helps us to manage our mental load the most effectively.

-In a way, creating the supportive environment is the foundation to everything that has gone before.
+In a way, creating a supportive environment is the foundation of everything that has gone before.
 Intentional choices and meaningful connections are powerful factors in managing mental load with resilience.

 We started out thinking about life as being like a bit of a circus act, desperately trying to keep all those spinning plates balanced and in the air.